On the Fairness of Normalized p-Means for Allocating Goods and Chores: Introduction

 Half a century ago, Varian~\cite{varian1974equity} gave an elegant solution to this problem, for divisible items via the concept of \emph{competitive equilibrium of equal incomes} (CEEI).
 In CEEI, each agent is initially endowed with a budget of \$1.
 A competitive equilibrium is an allocation and prices for the items such that agents exhaust their budget, buy only their favorite bundle under the given prices, and the market clears.
 This competitive equilibrium is both economically efficient as well as envy-free.
 CEEI results in such allocations for both divisible goods and divisible chores.
-For divisible goods it is also known that allocations realized at CEEI are precisely the allocations that maximize the \emph{Nash welfare} objective~\cite[Volume 2, Chapter 14]{arrow1981handbook}, defined as the product of agents' utilities~\cite{nash1950bargaining}.
+For divisible goods it is also known that allocations realized at CEEI are precisely the allocations that maximize the \emph{Nash welfare} objective~\cite{arrow1981handbook}, defined as the product of agents' utilities~\cite{nash1950bargaining}.
 Moreover, Nash welfare maximizing allocations for divisible goods (which are fair and efficient) can be computed by solving the convex program of Eisenberg and Gale~\cite{eisenberg1959consensus}.

-The potent fairness properties of Nash welfare also translate to the case of indivisible goods: the Kalai-prize winning work of~\cite{caragiannis2019unreasonable} shows that integral allocations that maximize the Nash welfare are $\EFone$, in addition to being Pareto efficient.
-Complementing this result,~\cite{yuen2023extending} prove that Nash welfare is, in fact, the unique welfarist rule\footnote{A welfarist rule for a \emph{welfare function} $f:\mathbb{R}^n \mapsto \mathbb{R}$ chooses an allocation $\ialloc$ that optimizes $f(v_1(\ialloc_1), v_2(\ialloc_2), \ldots, v_n(\ialloc_n))$ among the set of all allocations, where $v_i(\ialloc_i)$ is the utility of agent $i$ in allocation $\ialloc$.} that produces $\EFone$ allocations.
+The potent fairness properties of Nash welfare also translate to the case of indivisible goods: the Kalai-prize winning work of Caragiannis et al.~\cite{caragiannis2019unreasonable} shows that integral allocations that maximize the Nash welfare are $\EFone$, in addition to being Pareto efficient.
+Complementing this result, Yuen and Suksompong~\cite{yuen2023extending} prove that Nash welfare is, in fact, the unique welfarist rule that produces $\EFone$ allocations.
+A welfarist rule for a \emph{welfare function} $f:\mathbb{R}^n \mapsto \mathbb{R}$ chooses an allocation $\ialloc$ that optimizes $f(v_1(\ialloc_1), v_2(\ialloc_2), \ldots, v_n(\ialloc_n))$ among the set of all allocations, where $v_i(\ialloc_i)$ is the utility of agent $i$ in allocation $\ialloc$.
 Unfortunately, for indivisible chores there is no known analogue for Nash welfare~\cite{ebadian2022fairly,garg2023new}; no welfarist rule is known to even produce PROP1 and Pareto efficient allocations for indivisible chores.

 This unreasonable fairness of the Nash welfare objective when allocating goods can be attributed to its strong axiomatic foundations: it satisfies numerous desirable axioms like symmetry, the irrelevance of unconcerned agents, the Pigou-Dalton Principle, and Pareto optimality, among others.
 Nash welfare belongs to a large family of objectives called the $p$-mean welfare functions, which also contain prominent objectives like \emph{social welfare} (sum of utilities of the agents), \emph{egalitarian welfare} (minimum utility among the agents), etc. Incidentally, all members of the $p$-mean family satisfy the aforementioned axioms.
 However, among members of this family, the Nash welfare alone is fair.
 This can be seen by considering an instance with two agents and ten goods, all of which are equally valued at $1$ by the first agent and at $1$ billion by the second: maximizing the social welfare results in agent 2 getting all the goods, maximizing the egalitarian welfare gives all but one item to agent 1, whereas maximizing the Nash welfare results in each agent getting five goods---a fair outcome.